SunnySuite/Sunny.jl/docs/src/index.md

 - Generalized spin dynamics using [SU(_N_) coherent states](https://arxiv.org/abs/2209.01265).
 - Ability to specify a crystal from a `.cif` file or its spacegroup symmetry.
+  Magnetic structures can be read from `.mcif` files.
 - Interactive visualizations of the 3D crystals and magnetic ordering.
 - Symmetry analysis to classify allowed interaction terms, and to propagate them by symmetry.